zg375/Interactive-Lab-Hub/Lab 2/README.md

 **Put the names of the people you gave feedback to here.
 (Even better, add links to their repos here!)**

 David Zhang Chen - I find the idea of the ice cube quite innovative!
 It gives a very intuitive sense of how much of the day has passed.
-I also like the idea of using button A to let users check the exact time when needed.
-One thing I think it would be nice to have is a more continuous transition of the melting process of the ice.
-You could also think about what happens at night or at the start of a new day, or how does the ice "reset" when a new day starts. https://github.com/davidzhanggg/Interactive-Lab-Hub/tree/Fall2026/Lab%202
+I also like the idea of having different functions for each button on the Raspberry Pi, especially the sleep mode on Button B, since it feels similar to a real phone feature.
+One thing to think about is what happens if the user forgets to press Button B, since that could make the melting progress inaccurate.
+Maybe there could be a default bedtime or a visual reminder if the clock has been active for longer than usual. https://github.com/davidzhanggg/Interactive-Lab-Hub/tree/Fall2026/Lab%202